Scale free chaos in the confined Vicsek flocking model: Introduction

-Male midges and other diptera form swarms near visual markers to attract females for reproductive purposes \cite{oku86,oku01,puc14}.
 Natural swarms present collective behavior and strong correlations but not global order.
 The polarization order parameter (the mean of the directions of insect velocities) is quite small but the correlation length (measuring the largest distance between two insects whose velocity fluctuations still influence each other) is proportional to the swarm size \cite{cav17}.
 It is also much larger than all other length scales, such as insect size, average separation between insects, etc. Macroscopic variables, such as the correlation length, the susceptibility to polarization changes and the dynamic correlation, follow power laws as functions of the distance to criticality, with critical exponents that differ from those of equilibrium and many nonequilibrium phase transitions \cite{hua87,att14plos,att14,cav17}.
 Cavagna and coworkers have shown that the characteristic timescale, static and dynamic connected correlation functions depend on the control parameters (density, noise, \ldots) only through the correlation length.
-This is the finite-size scaling hypothesis, which is similar to that found in second-order equilibrium phase transitions \cite{hua87,hal69}.
+This is the finite-size scaling hypothesis, which is similar to that found in second-order equilibrium phase transitions \cite{hua87}.
 Finite-size scaling allows us to extrapolate power laws of macroscopic variables obtained for finite $N$ to the case of infinitely many particles, which characterize phase transitions \cite{ami05}.
-For natural swarms, Cavagna {\em et al} use a nearest neighbor distance rescaled with insect size as control parameter because insect density or noise cannot be directly observed \cite{att14plos,att14,cav17}.
-The measured critical exponents for the susceptibility and the characteristic timescale would identify the swarm universality class \cite{att14plos,att14,cav17}.
+Attempts to use the ordering transition of the three-dimensional (3D) VM to explain observed critical exponents produced exponent values quite different from experimental ones \cite{att14,cav17}.